 Suspended Transactions - allow a single transaction to span multiple web pages

 SQL Relay supports many different databases.
 However, just setting up a database before even trying to use SQL Relay with it can be a challenge.
 These documents include step-by-step instructions for setting up various databases on various platforms.

 Getting Started With Microsoft SQL Server 2000 Desktop Engine

 Getting Started With Firebird

 Getting Started With Blackray

 Administering SQL Relay

-SQL Relay also provides drivers for many database abstraction layers.
+SQL Relay provides drivers for most popular database abstraction layers.

 SQL Relay Extension Modules

 SQL Relay can be extended via modules.
 Use existing modules or develop your own.